vic/expat/README.md

 defmodule Brainder do
   import Expat

-  # defpath takes a name and a pattern it will expand to:
+  # defpath takes a name and a pattern to expand into.
   defpat iq(%{"iq" => iq})
   defpat email %{"email" => email}